SeldonIO/seldon-deploy-operator/README.md

 * If anything has changed in an openshift version, update the docs (see 'publishing docs' below).
 * Note that if tags of depedency images change then these references have to change.
 Best to search workspace and especially check packagemanifests-certified.sh
 * Publish images - see IMAGES.md
+* After publication contact IBM (see contacts below) to confirm new version of [bundle](https://catalog.redhat.com/software/containers/seldonio/seldon-deploy-operator-bundle/5f77569a29373868204224e3) has gone to their queue

 ### Contacts

 See https://seldonio.atlassian.net/wiki/spaces/COMPANY/pages/1201078285/Tech+Contacts